Skip to main content

 DeploymentInitial markets are curated and validator-deployed.
 Permissionless builder deployment follows in stages, mirroring HIP-3’s rollout.

 Market encodingencoding = 10 * outcome + side.
 Each side of an outcome is its own tradeable market - outcome 123, side 0 becomes encoding 1230, outcome 123, side 1 becomes 1231.
-Use the encoding to reference HIP-4 markets in the OHLCV endpoints.
+Use the encoding prefixed with a ’#’ to reference HIP-4 markets in the OHLCV endpoints.

 The first live market is a recurring daily BTC binary outcome that resolves against the HyperCore BTC mark price at a fixed UTC timestamp.